json-api/json-api/format/index.md

 }
 ```

-If the client makes a `POST` request to the *relationship URL*, the server
+If a client makes a `POST` request to a *relationship URL*, the server
 **MUST** append the specified members to the relationship using set
 semantics.
 This means that if a given `type` and `id` is already in the
-relationship, it should not add it again.
+relationship, the server **MUST NOT** add it again.

 > Note: This matches the semantics of databases that use foreign keys for
 has-many relationships.
 Document-based storage should check the has-many
 relationship before appending to avoid duplicates.

+If all of the specified resources can be added to, or are already present
+in, the relationship then the server **MUST** return a successful `204 No
+Content` response.

+> Note: This approach ensures that a request is successful if the server's
+state matches the requested state, and helps avoid pointless race conditions
+caused by multiple clients making the same changes to a relationship.

+In the following example, the comment with ID `123` is added to the list of
+comments for the article with ID `1`:

 ```text
 POST /articles/1/links/comments